The following installment is a biological object lesson as it concerns the Hebrew words "liver" and "glory."

 This scene relates to Jesus's warning in the parable of the sower about how we hear.
 He explains that when we listen with self-serving intentions, we lose.

 Therefore take heed how you hear.
 For whoever has, to him more will be given; and whoever does not have, even what he seems to have will be taken from him.”

 — Luke 8:18

-If our ears are weighted with the lies of self-serving interests such as "cares, riches, and pleasures of life" as noted in the parable, what we think we are buying will be taken.
-A properly balanced life can only be obtained by weighting our thoughts desires and decisions with the importance of hearing and obeying God.
+If our ears are weighted with the lies of self-serving interests such as "cares, riches, and pleasures of life," as noted in the parable, what we think we are buying will be taken.
+A properly balanced life can only be obtained by weighing our thoughts, desires, and decisions with the importance of hearing and obeying God.

 — Luke 8:15

 "Do not deceive yourself by being a hearer of the word only"

 Faith is substantiated and evidenced in how we live.
 Our actions will speak loudly of what bears the most weight to us.